Design Handoff 101: How to handoff designs to developers

 1.Within their design tool, such as Figma, Sketch, or XD

-2.Within a Design Delivery tool like Zeplin, which works with all design tools
+2.Within a design delivery tool like Zeplin, which works with all design tools

 If your team uses Figma and is thinking about what's best for design-to-dev handoff in your organization, compare Zeplin to Dev Mode.